eerimoq/simba/doc/library-reference/drivers/gnss.rst

 `GNSS`_ is a set of global coverage satellite system, including GPS, GLONASS and Galileo.

-This drivers parses NMEA sentences from a GNSS device and stores position, time and speed in RAM.
+This drivers reads `NMEA 0183`_ sentences from a channel (often a UART driver), parses them and stores position, time and speed in the driver object.

+This driver should be compatible with all GNSS devices sending and receiving NMEA sentences over a serial port.

+Devices known to work with this driver:

+-

 --------------------------------------------------